jerelynlee9/Purchase_Transaction/README.md

-Purchase Transaction & Currency Conversion Service
+PURCHASE TRANSACTION & CURRENCY CONVERSION SERVICE APPLICATION

 This is a Spring Boot REST API built with Java 21 that stores purchase transactions in USD and retrieves them converted into target foreign currencies